 Does this view alter the content of prayers?
 I think it does.
-What it means is that the believer should not expect God to violate God’s faithfulness to the life giving order inherent in the cosmos.
+What it means is that the believer should not expect God to violate God’s faithfulness to the life-giving order inherent in the cosmos.
 Does this mean that prayers should not ask for remarkable effects in the world?
 No. It does require, however, a refined sensibility in prayer.
-It requires a sense of what requests would be asking for a violation of this life giving order and what would not.
+It requires a sense of what requests would be asking for a violation of this life-giving order and what would not.
 Prayers need not be radically censored, but the deep intuition concerning what fits within the mix of order and creativity of the divine life can inform prayers.
 It also requires a faithing fallibilism.
-By fallibilism I mean that a specific prayer may go beyond what should be expected from God.
+By fallibilism, I mean that a specific prayer may go beyond what should be expected from God.
 It is faithing because it affirms a faith that God listens to all prayers, however flawed, and embraces their core intent, acting accordingly to the benefit of both the person and the entire communion.
 Prayer is an essential part of theism.
-Prayer must be efficacious for there to be a personal relationship with God.
-Prayers of supplication and intercession should not be abandoned even for those who attempt to embrace and form their beliefs based on all forms of human exploration into the fabric of the cosmos.